 Mini Arm Lifts and Mini Brachioplasty

-Patients whose upper arm fullness results mainly from excess fat may be candidates for Arm Liposuction.
-If your skin elasticity is generally good, and the skin is only minimally stretched, Liposuction can remove the excess fat through small incisions in the underarm or near the elbow.
+Patients whose upper arm fullness results mainly from excess fat may be candidates for arm liposuction.
+If your skin elasticity is generally good, and the skin is only minimally stretched, liposuction can remove the excess fat through small incisions in the underarm or near the elbow.
 Candidates for this procedure can achieve svelte arms that will look fabulous in any sleeveless top or dress.
-While Liposuction is extremely effective at removing fat, when the arm skin is significantly loose, Brachioplasty is still the most effective choice.
+While liposuction is extremely effective at removing fat, when the arm skin is significantly loose, brachioplasty is often still the most effective choice.

 Arm Lift (Brachioplasty) Presentation

 Click on the video below to view an Arm Lift Video Presentation.
 While this cannot substitute for an in-office consultation with our board-certified plastic surgeon, it can give you an idea of what to expect before, during, and after your brachioplasty.